 Hawijch Elders studies with Ilya Grubert at the Conservatory of Amsterdam, Excellence programme, since 2016.
 She began playing the violin at the age of six and was soon recognized as highly talented pupil of Mea Fontijn, and received lessons from Benzion Shamir at Codarts Rotterdam Conservatory.
-She participated to masterclasses with amongst others Shlomo Mintz, Ivry Gitlis, Ray Chen, Pierre Amoyal, Emmy Verhey, Paul Roczek, Shmuel Ashkenasi, Ani Schnarch and Zakhar Bron.
+She participated to masterclasses with amongst others Shlomo Mintz, Ivry Gitlis, Ray Chen, Pierre Amoyal, Emmy Verhey, Paul Roczek, Shmuel Ashkenasi, Ani Schnarch, Zakhar Bron and Ana Chumachenco.

 “She showed her commitment to music with exceptional talent”

 Hawijch received many prizes and awards at national and international violin competitions.
 Recently, she won the 2nd Prize at the 37th ‘Premio Rodolfo Lipizer’ international violin competition.
 In January 2018, Hawijch Elders performed the Dvořák violin concerto as soloist with the Residentie Orkest lead by Otto Tausk in the Finals of the Netherlands violin competition ‘Oskar Back’, where she was awarded the Audience Prize at a large majority of votes and received the 2nd Prize.
 The Kersjes Fonds awarded her the Kersjes Vioolbeurs 2019.